c-juhwan/nlp-basecode/README.md

 # Welcome!

-This is the base code of various NLP tasks.
+This is the base code of various Natural Language Processing (NLP) tasks.
+This project has been inspired by [yunjey/pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial), and I wanted to write a tutorial code for NLP.

 ## How to start